microsoft/sample-app-aoai-chatGPT/README.md

 ```

-### Using Entra ID
+### Using Microsoft Entra ID

 The app uses Azure OpenAI on your data [(see documentation)](https://learn.microsoft.com/en-us/azure/ai-services/openai/references/on-your-data).
-To enable Entra ID for intra-service authentication
+To enable Microsoft Entra ID for intra-service authentication

 1. Enable managed identity on Azure OpenAI
 2. Configure AI search to allow access from Azure OpenAI